akka/alpakka/docs/src/main/paradox/avroparquet.md

 ## Source Initiation

-We will need an @apidoc[akka.actor.ActorSystem] and an @apidoc[akka.stream.Materializer].

-Scala
-: @@snip (/avroparquet/src/test/scala/docs/scaladsl/AbstractAvroParquet.scala) { #init-system }

-Java
-: @@snip (/avroparquet/src/test/java/docs/javadsl/Examples.java) { #init-system }

 Sometimes it might be useful to use parquet file as stream Source.
-For this we will need to create `AvroParquetReader` instance which produces Parquet `GenericRecord` instances.
+For this we will need to create `AvroParquetReader` instance which will produce records as a subtypes of `GenericRecord`, the avro's record abstract representation.

 Scala
-: @@snip (/avroparquet/src/test/scala/docs/scaladsl/AvroParquetSourceSpec.scala) { #init-reader }
+: @@snip (/avroparquet/src/test/scala/docs/scaladsl/AbstractAvroParquet.scala) { #prepare-source #init-reader }

 Java
 : @@snip (/avroparquet/src/test/java/docs/javadsl/Examples.java) { #init-reader }

-After it, you can create your Source object which accepts instance of `AvroParquetReader` as parameter
+After that, you can create the parquet Source from the initialisation of `AvroParquetReader`, this object requires an instance of a `org.apache.parquet.hadoop.ParquetReader` typed by a subtype of `GenericRecord`.

 Scala
 : @@snip (/avroparquet/src/test/scala/docs/scaladsl/AvroParquetSourceSpec.scala) { #init-source }